jhpyle/docassemble/_docs/installation.md

 ./docassemble/docassemble_webapp
 {% endhighlight %}

+The `pip.conf` file is necessary because it enables the use of [GitHub] package references in the `setup.py` files of **docassemble** extension packages.
 The [ndg-httpsclient] module, which is a dependency, is installed by itself because errors might occur during installation if this package does not already exist on the system.
-Also note that there is one [Python] dependency, [PyRTF-ng], which is not available on [PyPI], but must be installed from [GitHub].
+There is one [Python] dependency, [PyRTF-ng], which is not available on [PyPI], but must be installed from [GitHub].
+The **docassemble** packages are installed from the cloned [GitHub] repository.
+These packages are also available on [PyPI], and could be installed with `pip install docassemble.webapp`, but it is just as easy to install them from the local copy.

 Then, you need to move certain files into place for the web application.
 Still acting as `www-data`, do: